Canon 5D Mark II vs Leica SL

 |16.||Leica M Typ 240||Y||stereo / mono||-||-||-||2.0||-||-||-|

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark II and the SL have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the SL have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the SL was followed by the Leica SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 5D Mark II and SL can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Leica SL Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark II better than the Leica SL or vice versa?
 The listing below highlights the relative strengths of the two models.